GlobalCitizenshipFoundation/global-gateway/README.md

-Global Gateway
+# Global Gateway
-Unified Platform for Programs, Fellowships, Hiring, and Awards Management
+A Unified Platform for Programs, Fellowships, Hiring, and Awards Management

 1. Introduction

 The Global Citizenship Foundation (GCF) manages a wide range of programs — including fellowships, leadership development initiatives, awards, grants, hiring, and training programs.
 Each of these requires a structured application, evaluation, scheduling, and decision-making process.